 Inspired by old postcards of Lake Geneva with its traditional barques, the decoration of these limited edition wristwatches feature the rare and precious techniques of wood marquetry.

 To create each of these dials, the marquetry master used up to 166 pieces of wood and 45 incrustations of 15 to 30 different species of wood, each of which he cut to shape, and assembled meticulously on a plate of solid gold.

 The classic round Calatrava-style case houses the ultra-thin self-winding caliber 240, visible through the sapphire-crystal back and protected by a hinged dust cover engraved with "Patek Philippe Geneve 175e Anniversaire 1839-2014".

 A limited edition specially produced to celebrate the 175th anniversary of Patek Philippe.
-The 5089G-020 is available at George Pragnell.
+The 5089G-020 is available at Pragnell.

 The History of Marquetry